 Installing a stainless steel chimney liner is an easy and economical way to repair an unsafe, deteriorated, or inefficient chimney.
-You will be able to install a chimney liner after reading the instruction and you can do the job with common household tools.
+You will know how to install a chimney liner after reading our instructions (see Fitting a flexible liner) and you could do the job with common household tools.

 A flexible flue liner should be installed to reduce the chance of a carbon monoxide leak, chimney fire, and creosote buildup.
-Chimney liners also improve the energy efficiency of the appliance and makes fireplace maintenance easier.
+A chimney liner also improves the energy efficiency of the appliance and makes fireplace maintenance easier.

 - The flue is leaking smoke and fumes.